Longstaff close to Aberdeen loan move

-Matthew Longstaff: Newcastle midfielder close to Aberdeen loan move
+Matthew Longstaff: Newcastle United midfielder close to Aberdeen loan move

 Last updated on .From the section Aberdeen

-Newcastle midfielder Matthew Longstaff is close to joining Scottish Premiership side Aberdeen on loan, Magpies boss Steve Bruce has confirmed.
+Newcastle United midfielder Matthew Longstaff is close to joining Scottish Premiership side Aberdeen on loan, Magpies boss Steve Bruce has confirmed.

 Aberdeen have made an offer that Bruce expects the 21-year-old to accept.

-He has found his chances at St James' Park limited, and is yet to play a senior game this season.
+He has found his chances at St James' Park limited and is yet to play a senior game this season.

-"The kid is desperate to go and play football, Aberdeen is a good club and a decent place to go and play, so good luck to him," said Bruce.
+"The kid is desperate to go and play football, Aberdeen is a good club and a decent place to go and play, so good luck to him," Bruce said.

 "It's happened very, very quickly over the last couple of days," Bruce said.
 "We've said now for a good couple of weeks it's important for young Matty to go and play some football.

-"He had a difficult year through one thing and another last year, so it's a great opportunity for him to go and play, it's quite as simple as that."
+"He had a difficult year through one thing and another last year, so it's a great opportunity for him to go and play.
+It's quite as simple as that."

 Find all the latest football transfers on our dedicated page.